WordPress Plugin

 GET /wp-json/transx402/v1/content/:postId

-- Check transaction hash against the TransX402 API (
+- Look up transaction hash via TransX402 API (

 - Verify the payment amount matches the post's price